 - Diversity: $5,000 (i.e. lived in a ZIP code that matches our demographics; bilingual; demonstrated academic interest in subjects such as gender, race, multicultural studies; involvement with organizations that support underserved students)

 - Earning teaching credentials in “hard to fill” subject areas: $5,000 (i.e. Math, Science, Special Education, World Language, Career-Technical Education)

 If selected for participation in this program, in return for this investment, you will commit to teaching in NUSD for a minimum of 3 years, because we believe that the consistency and commitment of diverse, quality teachers will help our students achieve our vision that they become college and career ready.

 Contact our Human Resources team with questions at (916) 567-5855.

 Q&A and Application Period

 Dependent upon number of applicants and subject to change

 Subject to change if needed

-Once selected for Cohort 3, candidates will work with credential program they have selected to meet credential program entrance requirements
+Once selected for the Cohort 4, candidates will work with credential program they have selected to meet credential program entrance requirements.